 Explore Sydney Harbour

 The waters of the harbour provide lots of calm swimming options.
 One of my favourites is Balmoral Beach looking out over Middle Harbour.
 There is a very safe swimming beach for little ones, lots of great dining options for mum and dad and a playground area for when the sand gets too hot.
-Other beaches work considering are Manly Cove just up from Manly Wharf, Clontarf Beach with its shaded playground and netted pool and for really hot days it’s hard to beat Shark Beach at Nielson Park with its huge fig trees providing the perfect shaded picnic spot.
+Other beaches work considering are Manly Cove just up from Manly Wharf, Clontarf Beach with its shaded playground and netted pool and for scorching days it’s hard to beat Shark Beach at Nielson Park with its huge fig trees providing the perfect shaded picnic spot.

 Kids 5-12: Take a tall ship Pirate cruise